gangdong/gangdong.github.io/_posts/2019-03-07-Python-pillow.markdown

 The current release includes Tk PhotoImage and BitmapImage interfaces, as well as a Windows DIB interface that can be used with PythonWin and other Windows-based toolkits.
 Many other GUI toolkits come with some kind of PIL support.
 For debugging, there’s also a show() method which saves an image to disk, and calls an external display utility.
 **Image Processing**
-The library contains basic image processing functionality, including point operations, filtering with a set of built-in convolution kernels, and colour space conversions.
+The library contains basic image processing functionality, including point operations, filtering with a set of built-in convolution kernels, and color space conversions.
-The library also supports image resizing, rotation and arbitrary affine transforms.
+The library also supports image resizing, rotation, and arbitrary affine transform.
 There’s a histogram method allowing you to pull some statistics out of an image.
-This can be used for automatic contrast enhancement, and for global statistical analysis.
+This can be used for automatic contrast enhancement and global statistical analysis.

 ## Usage
 ### Installation